telerik/kendo-ui-builder/docs/views/index.md

 ---
-title: Views
+title: Overview
-page_title: Views | Kendo UI Builder
+page_title: Overview - Views - Kendo UI Builder
-description: "In the Kendo UI Designer application, views are the screens that make up each module."
+description: "Learn how to use the views which are provided by the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
-slug: views_kendouibuilder
+slug: viewsoverview_kuib
-position: 5
+position: 1
 ---

-# Views
+# Views Overview

 Views are the screens that make up each [module]({% slug modules_kendouibuilder %}).